14 design secrets to build a Squarespace website fast

 12. Work with a designer live

-Design Live leapt onto the scene a couple years ago offering what everyone wanted, but no one had yet created.
+Design Live leaped onto the scene a couple years ago offering what everyone wanted, but no one had yet created.

 Squarespace web designers on demand.